databricks-demos/dbdemos/README.md

 * DBSQL dashboard & query creation permission
 * For UC demos: Unity Catalog metastore must be available (demo will be installed but won't work)

-New with 0.2: dbdemos can import/export dahsboard without the import/export preview (using the dbsqlclone toolkit)

 ## Features